ktrue/metar-display/README.md

 <dt>**$SITE['tz']**</dt>

 <dd>This specifies the valid PHP timezone to use.
-Visit [http://us.php.net/manual/en/timezones.php](http://us.php.net/manual/en/timezones.php) for the proper value for your timezone.</dd>
+Visit <a href="https://us.php.net/manual/en/timezones.php">https://us.php.net/manual/en/timezones.php</a> for the proper value for your timezone.</dd>

 <dt>**$SITE['timeFormat']**</dt>

 <dd>This specifies the output format for the times displayed.
-Use the PHP [date format descriptors](http://us.php.net/manual/en/function.date.php) to change this.</dd>
+Use the PHP <a href="https://us.php.net/manual/en/function.date.php">date format descriptors</a> to change this.</dd>

 <dt>**$SITE['latitude']**</dt>